From Logits to Hierarchies: Hierarchical Clustering made Simple: Experimental Details

-For our hierarchical clustering experiments, to train the TURTLE and TEMI models on all considered datasets, we use the official code provided by the authors with recommended choices for hyperparameters \citep{gadetsky2024letlabelsunsupervisedtransfer, Adaloglou2023TEMI}.
+For our hierarchical clustering experiments, to train the TURTLE and TEMI models on all considered datasets we use the official code provided by the authors with recommended choices for hyperparameters \citep{gadetsky2024letlabelsunsupervisedtransfer, Adaloglou2023TEMI}.
 In particular, TEMI employs CLIPViTL/14 representations of the data, while TURTLE employs both CLIPViTL/14 and DINOv2 ViT-g/14 representations.
 For more details on TURTLE trained using two representation spaces, see the original paper \citep{gadetsky2024letlabelsunsupervisedtransfer}.
-We train both TEMI and TURTLE with a number of clusters $K$ equal to the true number of classes in each dataset.
+We train both TEMI and TURTLE with a number of clusters $K$ equal to the true number of classes in each dataset (unless explicitly stated otherwise, e.g. in the sensitivity analysis reported in \cref{fig:sensitivity-analisys}).
 For each dataset, we train models on the training set, then report metrics on the test set.
 Note that the L2H algorithm takes as input logits from the training set to infer the hierarchy, while metrics that evaluate the quality of the hierarchy are computed on the test set.
-As the aggregation function $\Lambda$ in the L2H algorithm (see \cref{sec:method}) to score each group we employ
+As the aggregation function $\Lambda$ in the L2H algorithm (see \cref{sec:method}) we employ